GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

-# Amazon Web Services (AWS) - Classic Load Balancer
+# Amazon Web Services (AWS)

+## Installation using different load balancers:

+A label will be shown for the commands to follow for each load balancer.

+- Classic Load Balancer

+- Application Load Balancer

+- Network Load Balancer (Alpha)

 > **_NOTE:_**  Following this example guide will install a classic load balancer with an `IP` that is not static.
 Do not worry about the `IP` changing as all pods will be updated automatically when a change in the `IP` of the load balancer occurs using a script.
 However, if you are deploying in production you **WILL NOT** use our script and instead assign a static `IP`  to your load balancer.